 Leaders must invest their time with buyers, see the world from their perspective, and understand how they need and want to be helped.

 Inbound is more than just a marketing strategy.
-The original strategy reflected the changes in buying behavior, but inbound today has come to represent a way of thinking, a mindset, and philosophy for growing your business in the 21st century.
+The original strategy reflected the changes in buying behavior, but inbound today has come to represent a way of thinking, a mindset, and a philosophy for growing your business in the 21st century.

 Growing today requires a mindset that reflects inbound ideas and everyone on your team must understand and adopt these ideas.

 Everyone on your team contributes to or takes away from the customer experience.
-Align everyone around a specific mission to help your customers, create a culture where your people are empowered to be the most helpful, and execute strategies to connect with those ideal buyers and help them how they want to be helped.
+Align everyone around a specific mission to help your customers, create a culture where your people are empowered to be the most helpful and execute strategies to connect with those ideal buyers and help them how they want to be helped.

 Do these things and you will be rewarded with the growth you deserve.